Joke theft: Recourse and consequences

 There is, historically, very little legal recourse taken in cases of joke theft.
 Some comics, however, have chosen to exact their own justice.
 W. C. Fields reportedly paid fifty dollars to have a thieving comic's legs broken.

 "You have a better chance of stopping a serial killer than a serial thief in comedy," said comedian David Brenner.
 "If we could protect our jokes, I'd be a retired billionaire in Europe somewhere – and what I just said is original."

 According to a 2018 study in the American Sociological Review, "most instances of possible joke theft are ambiguous, owing to the potential for simultaneous and coincidental discovery," and it observes that accusations of joke theft can reflect peers' perceptions of a suspicious comic's membership in the stand-up community and overall craft as much as the similarity between jokes.

-Transcreation

-In 2014, an academic paper called transcreation a literary technique used by Italian comedian Daniele Luttazzi, one of the most corrosive and influential Italian stand-up comedians (in 2002 he was among the targets of Prime Minister Silvio Berlusconi's Editto Bulgaro): Luttazzi adds references to famous comedians' jokes to his work as a defense against the million-euro lawsuits he has to face because of his satire.
-For example, in March 2012 Luttazzi won a legal battle against La7 broadcasting company, which in 2007 abruptly closed his late show "Decameron", accusing him, among other charges, of plagiarism from Bill Hicks.
-Sentence: It was original satire, not plagiarism.
-Luttazzi got 1 million 2 hundred thousand euros as compensation.
-He calls this ruse "the Lenny Bruce trick" (named for the comic of same name).
-In 2010, a smear campaign accused him of plagiarism, but, in a personal blog entry published five years prior, Luttazzi himself offered his blog readers a prize if they were able to identify a "nugget" (i.e. a reference to a famous joke), calling the game a "treasure hunt".
-Luttazzi also calls the charges "naive", explaining why those jokes are not "plagiarized", but "calqued", which is a fair use of original material.
-He uses a joke by Emo Philips to prove that the meaning of a joke depends on its context.
-Luttazzi's blog lists all the comedians and writers quoted in his works.